HenrikBengtsson/matrixStats/revdep/problems.md

 ## In both

-*   checking package dependencies ...
-ERROR
+*   checking DESCRIPTION meta-information ...
+NOTE
     ```
-    Package required but not available: ‘biomaRt’

-    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
-    manual.
+    License components which are templates and need '+ file LICENSE':
+      MIT
     ```

 # QDNAseq